Voting Ends November 4th!

 Voting will be open throughout the summer and fall.
 On Election Day in

-November, votes will be tallied and the top vote-getter will be the One
+November, votes will be tallied and the book with the most votes will become our next Community Read.

 The 5th Annual Reuben Hoar Library Fund Drive is in full swing!